Stabilization of associated prime ideals of monomial ideals -- Bounding the copersistence index: Graded factor modules related to systems of linear inequalities

-with $\vec{x}_h=\vec{h}$ and $\vec{x}_n=n$.
-So the relevant information for our purposes, namely the exponents~$\vec{h}$ and the power $n$, are stored in the last $r+1$ components of the solutions, whereas for the first $s$ entries, only their existence and not their precise values are important. \end{example}
+Given a solution to this system of linear inequalities, the key information we need—the exponents $\vec{h}$ and the power $n$—is stored in the last $r+1$ components of the solution.
+For the first $s$ components, only their existence matters, not their exact values. \end{example}